Dry Skin Care Guide: Causes, Daily Routine and Hydration Tips

 Building the Right Daily Routine for Dry Skin

-Clean your face using the same mild cleanser.
-If you wear makeup or sunscreen, remove it softly with micellar water or a cleansing balm first, then cleanse with lukewarm water.
+- If you wear makeup or sunscreen, remove it gently first with micellar water or a cleansing balm.

-On very dry nights, you can add a thin layer of a balm on the driest areas only, like around the nose or cheeks.
-Keep it light and focus on comfort, not heaviness.
+- Step 4: Overnight Comfort.
+On very dry nights, you can apply a thin layer of balm on the driest areas only, such as around the nose or cheeks.

 Weekly Care to Support Hydration